torizon/blog/content/offline-hardware-bound-keys-signing-blog-post.md

 ## Overview

 I'm a cybersecurity intern at Toradex.
-I've done some theoretical work with TUF and Uptane, including a residence at NYU Tandon in the Secure Systems Lab.
-But working at Toradex was my first interaction with a real-world Uptane implementation.
-So I thought I would see how it was to take a real-world Torizon repository, with online keys in Toradex custody, and update it so that the signing keys are completely offline, and stored on secure hardware where the actual private keys are completely impossible to extract.
+I've worked on TUF and Uptane during a residence at NYU Tandon in the Secure Systems Lab earlier, but that was only theoretical.
+Working at Toradex was my first interaction with a real-world Uptane implementation - so I thought I would see how it was to take an Uptane repository in Torizon, with online keys in Toradex custody, and update it so that the signing keys are completely offline, and stored on secure hardware where the actual private keys are completely impossible to extract.

 This is a good thing to do once you're in production and your release cadence slows down.
 Imagine if you have 10,000 devices in the field, and your Torizon Cloud account gets compromised.
 (Of course, we always hope that doesn't happen.
 But sometimes employees get phished, or API keys get leaked.
 Or maybe someone just leaves a post-it note with credentials near their computer, and it [makes it into a TV interview](https://www.independent.co.uk/tech/tv5monde-hack-staff-accidentally-show-passwords-in-report-about-huge-cyberattack-10168475.html).)
 If your software signing keys are still online and a malicious user gains access to the repository, they could upload whatever software they wanted, and then send the update out to all your devices around the world.
+Secure hardware-bound keys help protect against this situation.
+But they can also be a bit difficult to use at first, if you don't know what you're doing.

 We already document [how to take your keys offline](https://developer.toradex.com/torizon/torizon-platform/torizon-updates/offline-signing-keys/).
-But what caught my eye was the section on [Hardware Security Modules](https://developer.toradex.com/torizon/torizon-platform/torizon-updates/offline-signing-keys/#hardware-security-modules).
+But I saw and wanted to explore the section on [Hardware Security Modules](https://developer.toradex.com/torizon/torizon-platform/torizon-updates/offline-signing-keys/#hardware-security-modules).
 I've got a Yubikey, so I thought I'd try it out.

-It wasn't quite as easy as I'd hoped.
+It wasn't quite as easy as I'd hoped, so I wanted to document the process for posterity.
 Read on for the details, or [skip to the TLDR](#tldr) if you just want the step-by-step commands.

 ## The Process

 The Toradex OTA client supports RSASSA-PSS and ED25519 signatures.
-My Yubikey supports both RSA and ED25519 keys, so I thought it would be straightforward:
+My Yubikey supports both RSA and ED25519 keys, so I thought it would be quite straightforward:

 1. Create a new key in a PIV slot on my Yubikey.
 2. Add the public key to my Torizon Cloud repo.
 3. Follow all the same steps in the developer doc, but add the signature using my Yubikey instead of using OpenSSL with a private key stored in a file.

 The instructions in the Toradex Developer docs on using [Offline Signing Keys](https://developer.toradex.com/torizon/torizon-platform/torizon-updates/offline-signing-keys/) explains what should be done to take your keys offline and use them to carry out actions related to Torizon Cloud and OTA updates.
 Since Torizon Cloud is standards-compliant, we can use the official [Uptane CLI tool] (https://github.com/uptane/ota-tuf/releases/latest) for all of our interactions with the repository.
-The basic steps go something like this:
+The basic steps for taking your repository offline go something like this:

 1. Create a local Uptane metadata repository: `$ uptane-sign init --repo myimagerepo --credentials /path/to/credentials.zip`
 2. Generate/import new signing keys: